 Our research degrees can be studied either full time or part time, and over one to six years.
 Further information and application links to our PhD, MPhil and MSc by research degrees are available via the following research areas.

-Masters in Veterinary Sciences
+- Clinical Veterinary Sciences

 Interdisciplinary Centres and research collaborators